S. Korea Court Issues Arrest Warrant For Impeached President Yoon - UrduPoint

 But a Corruption Investigation Office official said there was "sufficient probable cause" to suspect Yoon commissioned a crime.

-The warrant will be valid until Monday, the official told reporters, and Yoon will likely be held at the Seoul detention centre.
+The warrant will be valid until Monday, the official told reporters, and if Yoon is detained he would likely be held at the Seoul detention centre.

 "There is a concern that the individual may refuse to comply with summons without justifiable reasons," they said.

-Lawyer Yun Bok-nam, president of Lawyers for a Democratic Society and who is not involved in the investigation, told AFP he predicted Yoon's arrest "will proceed smoothly" because the PSS has no legal standing to reject an arrest warrant.
+The Presidential Security Service (PSS) guarding Yoon have previously refused to comply with search warrants, making it unclear whether investigators and police will be able to execute the arrest.

-But local media reported that an imminent arrest or search of the presidential residence was unlikely because investigators would seek to coordinate with the PSS.
+Local media reported that an imminent arrest or search of the presidential residence was unlikely, because investigators would seek to coordinate with the PSS.

 Technically, anyone obstructing the execution of an arrest warrant could be arrested.